Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah, probably.

-Well, that brings us to everyone's favourite section of the show, actually.
+Well, that brings us to everyone's favorite section in the show, actually.

 Thanks so much for bringing us there, Jess, with that fantastic report.